chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I really love Munich!
 It's been a great experience living here so far.

 The city has such a nice balance.
 The climate here is very pleasant, and I actually like the weather a lot.
 The public transport system is really convenient, so I can easily get anywhere I need to go.
+Especially the beer here is great.

 I also like how international Munich is.
 There is a good mix of locals and internationals here.
 It makes it easier for me to settle in.
 At the same time, I'm trying to improve my German and connect more with the local culture.